Rattlesnake Canyon

 Hike data:

-Location in the state: Southeast; Carlsbad Caverns National Park
+Region: Southeast; Carlsbad Caverns National Park.

 Elevation: